Michdo93/csharp-openhab-rest-client/README.md

    ```
 5. Open a pull request.

-Please ensure your code compiles without warnings, has zero external dependencies, and follows the existing style (PascalCase, XML doc comments, sync + async for every method).
+Please ensure your code compiles with C++17, builds cleanly with CMake, and follows the existing style (snake_case method names, `const std::string&` for string parameters, `""` for optional params).

 ## License